frkl/whattomine/README.md

 python test_miners.py
 ```

-to check if miners are able to mine into those wallets are not.
+to check if miners are able to mine into those wallets or not.

 Hopefully this gives you a reason to buy cards for deep learning.